 And my response, which I only occasionally share outwardly is, “You can!
 Start making a plan so that it’ll really happen.”

 We’re not anything special.
 Okay, so we can take our work with us and we were already used to homeschooling.
-But that doesn’t make us unusual by today’s standards—there’s a thousand different ways to do work, school, and life.
+But that doesn’t make us unusual by today’s standards—there are a thousand different ways to do work, school, and life.
 For some folks, it feels right to follow a more traditional route with life, and that’s great.
 I admire that, in fact, when they’re being true to themselves.

-But for those of us who feel the itch to live life a bit less mainstream, it’s wasted energy to worry what others will think of our choices, or to focus only on the risks instead of the beautiful, worth-it benefits.
+But for those of us who feel the itch to live life a bit less mainstream, it’s wasted energy to worry what others will think of our choices or to focus only on the risks instead of the beautiful, worth-it benefits.

 Whatever “it” is—from starting a business doing something you love, to moving somewhere that’s a better fit for your family, to joining a new-to-you church, to strapping on backpacks and hitting the road—as long as it’s responsible, it’s worth it.